Last Updated on 3 November, 2022 by Samuelsson

 Certain terms mean different things in the business and financial trading worlds, and credit trading is one of them.
-Now, you may be wondering what the term is all about.
+Now, you may be wondering what that term and what a credit trader is all about.

 In the business world, trade credit is a business agreement where the buyer is allowed to get the goods and pay on a later date.
 However, in the financial trading world, which is what we are focused on, credit trading implies trading the credit market, which refers to the debt market via which governments and corporations issue debt securities, such as investment-grade bonds, junk bonds, and short-term commercial paper, to investors.